Explicit versions of the local duality theorem in $\mathbb{C}^n$: Proofs of Theorem , Theorem and Theorem

 Given a free resolution $(E,\varphi)$ of $G$, the associated singularity subvariety $Z_\ell = Z^E_\ell$ is defined as the subvariety where $\varphi_\ell$ does not have optimal rank, where $\ell = 1,2,\dots$.

 If $G$ is such that $Z = Z(G)$ has pure codimension $p$, then $G$ is said to be $S_k$ if

-In \cite{ST}, certain singularity subvarieties $S_m$ associated to a coherent analytic sheaf are defined, which are related to our singularity subvarieties $Z_k$ by the simple relation that if $\dim X = n$, then $Z_k = S_{n-k}$, see \cite{LarDua}*{Proposition~26}.
-By for example the proof of \cite{BS}*{Theorem~II.2.1},
+\begin{remark} In \cite{ST}, certain singularity subvarieties $S_m$ associated to a coherent analytic sheaf are defined, which are related to our singularity subvarieties $Z_k$ by the simple relation that if $\dim X = n$, then $Z_k = S_{n-k}$, see \cite{LarDua}*{Proposition~26}. \end{remark}